Hybrid Neuroscience Nursing Annual Conference Continuing Education

 The American Association of Neuroscience Nurses is accredited as a provider of continuing education by the California Board of Registered Nursing (CEP:13331)

 Be aware of your own state board of nursing's continuing education requirements, especially if you live in a state where continuing education is mandatory.
 Attendees can earn 1 nursing contact hour for every 60 minutes of educational content by attending the session(s) or viewing the recording(s) and completing and submitting evaluation forms within 30 days after the conference ends.
-Credit for this activity expires on March 16, 2023.
+Credits for this activity will be awarded through April 20, 2022.
 The total number of contact hours that can be earned are as follows:

-3 contact hours total for the Agnes M. Marshall Keynote Address and two Special Lecture session.
+3 CE contact hours total for the Agnes M. Marshall Keynote Address and two Invited Speaker sessions.

 All contact hours are subject to change as the Annual Conference approaches.

 - Acquire knowledge and skills necessary to provide optimal patient care based on current research and evidence-based practice

 - Identify opportunities to promote the advancement of neuroscience nursing

 - Generate ideas to improve practice and processes in the workplace through networking and mentoring